 Note however that there are many more opportunities than are posted on the bulletin board.
 You may also want to look at the program for recent URECA research symposia - listing students, faculty mentors, and projects to get a sense of the opportunities available to you.

-5. Visit the URECA Director,
+5. Meet with the URECA Director, Karen Kernan.

 To find out about the range of opportunities and programs (including fellowships/grants) that are available, stop by the Library and talk to URECA staff.
 Ask questions.
 Look at past programs from URECA poster events booklets of abstracts to get ideas about the range of research opportunities available.
 The earlier you start, the easier it will be for you find a research mentor who will help you to develop a project or research program.